California sees new wildfires break out as powerful 100-plus mph winds buffet state

 That fire is also the state’s first “gigafire” on record, having burned more than 1 million acres.

-Over the longer term, 17 of the top 20 largest blazes in the state have taken place since 2000.
+To see a longer term perspective: 17 of the top 20 largest blazes in the state have taken place since 2000.

 Scientific studies show that by increasing air temperatures and drying out soils and vegetation, climate change increases the frequency and severity of days with extreme fire risk.
 This is true in the West, but also in other parts of the world, according to a recent review of the scientific literature.